 - Keywords ageing, quality of life, activation therapy, activating daily routines, service evaluation, quality improvement

-In Switzerland, about 15% of people over 80 years of age live in long-term care institutions.
-To increase the quality of life and the well-being of their residents, many institutions offer activation therapy and/or activating daily routines.
-With the help of targeted activities, activation therapy supports, maintains, and promotes the physical, cognitive, emotional, and social abilities of residents in a resource-oriented manner.
-These interventions are planned over a longer period by activation therapists, continuously carried out, reflected, and evaluated.
-Activating daily routines, in contrast, are offered spontaneously in the daily routine and include for example basic everyday activities, rituals, or cultural events.
+In Switzerland, around 15% of persons over 80 years of age live in a retirement or nursing home.
+To improve the quality of life and well-being of their residents, many institutions offer activation therapy and/or activating daily routines.
+Activation therapy supports, maintains, and promotes the physical, cognitive, emotional, and social abilities of residents in a resource-oriented manner through targeted activities and interventions.
+These interventions are planned over a longer period of time, continuously implemented, reflected upon, and evaluated by activation therapists.
+Activating daily routines, in contrast, are offered spontaneously throughout the day and may include basic activities of daily living, rituals, or cultural events.
 The Genossenschaft Alterszentrum Kreuzlingen (GAZK) offers a wide range of activation activities for their residents.
-However, the RESPONS study of the Bern University of Applied Sciences, which investigated the quality of life and care in Swiss nursing homes, revealed that the activation offer does not yet meet the needs of the residents.
-Experience has also shown that, despite ongoing improvements, existing activation offers are sometimes only sparsely used.
-The activation offer of the GAZK will therefore be evaluated in this project using a participatory approach and recommendations to develop the offer will be elaborated.
+However, according to the RESPONS study by the Berne University of Applied Sciences, which examined the quality of life and care in Swiss nursing homes, the activation offer does not yet meet the needs of the residents.
+Experience has also shown that, despite ongoing improvements, activation offers are sometimes only sparsely used.
+In this project, the GAZK's activation programme was evaluated and recommendations for adapting the programme were elaborated in a participatory manner.

 Course of action

-In this project, ethnographic research methods inspired by rapid ethnography are used to gain a brief, comprehensive, and differentiated insight into the current practice of activation at the GAZK, the needs of the residents, the views and support options of the staff, and the expectations of relatives regarding activation offers.
-The data is collected exploratively and systematically by means of participant observation, ethnographic conversations integrated into everyday life of the residents, and document analyses.
-With this approach, we aim to involve residents in the evaluation process who cannot or do not want to participate in conventional oral or written surveys for the evaluation of services.
-The analysis is carried out iteratively and in continuous exchange with the residents and staff of the GAZK.
+In this project, ethnographic research methods inspired by rapid ethnography were used to gain a brief, comprehensive and differentiated insight into the current practice of activation at the GAZK, the needs of the residents, the views and support options of the staff and the expectations of the relatives regarding the activation offers.
+Data were collected exploratively and systematically through participant observation, ethnographic interviews integrated into the residents' daily lives, and document analysis.
+The aim of this approach was to involve residents in the evaluation process who were unable or unwilling to participate in conventional oral or written surveys for service evaluation.
+The analysis was carried out iteratively and in continuous exchange with the residents and staff of the GAZK.